-We went on a stroll around the latin quarter and we are going to tell you some things you must do in Latin Quarter.
+We went on a stroll in the area to find out some of the things you must do in the Latin Quarter.

 1} Marché Monge market

 In the heart of the Latin quarter, Marché Monge has been running since 1921!

 Here, in addition to the traditional market, you will find fresh produce, fruits and vegetables along with seafood and meat and several chinese food shops.